alyons/ffrpg3.5/docs/Final Fantasy RPG v3.50/RawNotes.md

 - Black Magic -> Fire, Ice, Thunder, Darkness
 - White Magic -> Air, Earth, Water, Holy
 - Time Magic -> Arcane, Time, Space
+- Different effects to Elemental Magic(?)
+  - Thunder -> Stun
+  - Blizzard -> Slow
+  - Fire -> Bigger AoE
+  - Aero -> Bonus Dmg to Enemies with Float or who are flying
+  - Reflect should be instant cast (at least for Time Mage)
+  - White Magic does the same damage as Black Magic

 ## Statuses